Rudbeckia californica A.Gray

 Rudbeckia californica var. californica

 Bloom Time: Summer

-Rudbeckia californica is an erect, perennial herb, growing from a thick rhizome, its stem exceeding 3.3 feet (1 m) in maximum height and sometimes approaching 6.7 feet (2 m).
+Rudbeckia californica is an erect perennial herb, growing from a thick rhizome, its stem exceeding 3.3 feet (1 m) in maximum height and sometimes approaching 6.7 feet (2 m).
 It usually has no branches.
 Most of the large leaves are basal, with a few alternately arranged along the stem.
-The leaves can be up to 12 inches (30 cm) long and are lance-shaped to oval, smooth-edged or lobed.
-The inflorescence is a usually solitary, sunflower-like flower head with a base up to 2.4 inches (6 cm) wide, lined with several ray florets, each of which are up to 2.4 inches (6 cm) long.
-The yellow ray florets extend outwards and then become reflexed, pointing back along the stem.
-The disc florets filling the button-shaped to conical to cylindrical center of the head are greenish yellow.
-The fruits are achenes each up to 0.2 inch (0.5 cm) long, tipped with a pappus of scales.
+The leaves can be up to 12 inches (30 cm) long and are lance-shaped to oval, smooth-edged, or lobed.
+The inflorescence is a usually solitary, sunflower-like flower head with a base up to 2.4 inches (6 cm) wide, lined with several ray florets, each of which is up to 2.4 inches (6 cm) long.
+The yellow-ray florets extend outwards and then become reflexed, pointing back along the stem.
+The disc florets filling the button-shaped to conical to the cylindrical center of the head are greenish-yellow.
+The fruits are achenes each up to 0.2 inches (0.5 cm) long, tipped with a pappus of scales.

 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).

 Black Eyed Susan plants are drought resistant, self-seeding, and grow in a variety of soils.
 Growing Black Eyed Susans prefer a neutral soil pH and a full sun to light shade location.